We set the record straight by answering your top pay-related questions

 Allowances and benefits such as salary packaging

 As a guide, Junior and Middle Grade Doctors can expect a yearly salary of approximately $70,000 to $200,000.
 Specialists and General Practitioners can expect approximately $200,000 to $500,000.
-To find out the salary guide for your specialty, visit our Job Specialties page for more information.
+To find out more information about the average salary or pay rates you could expect for your medical specialty, visit our Medical Specialties page for more information.

 Can recruitment agencies negotiate a higher salary for me?